We are all human

 Our influencing team, led by and involving experts through experience work with partners to shine a light on policies in practice.

-We have a Community Research partnership with CIRC (Community Interest Research Centre), Birmingham University, IRiS, Brushstrokes, PLSF, Women’s Wellbeing, AIM Qualifications and Assessment Group and Maokwo.
+We have a Community Research partnership with CIRC (Community Interest Research Centre), Birmingham University, IRiS, Brushstrokes, Women’s Wellness, AIM Qualifications and Assessment Group and Maokwo.

 Researchers gain new skills, and play a crucial role in project teams across all aspects of integration.

-Partners include Hope Projects, Fatima House, Coventry Night Shelter and CMWH, rely on us to casework with women to help them move out of destitution.
+Partners include Hope Projects and Fatima House, Coventry Night Shelter, Coventry Migrant Womens Houses (CMWH) and BCU Law Clinic.
+Our partners rely on us to refer to them and casework with women to help them administrate legal cases and move out of destitution.

 Our services are governed and delivered by a majority of women from the communities we assist.
-Influencer and Advisory groups, bring women together to find strength from each other.
-Past groups created film and books.
+Our influencer group brings women together in solidarity to raise their voices to encourage positive social change.
+Past actions have created film and books.

-We work closely with the Women with Hope group, often encouraging women to access sessions for social activities, to feel supported and make friends.
+We connect to the Women with Hope group, often encouraging women to access sessions for social activities, to feel supported and make friends.

 Research, Training and Events